MrE-Fog/hotfixer/README.md

     make all
     ```

-7) confirm JVM build was successful, the output of `/root/openj9-openjdk-jdk8/build/linux-x86_64-normal-server-release/images/j2sdk-image/bin/java -version` should look similar to this (after aliasing step we can do `java -version` but should check first that it worked before aliasing otherwise we might change a required bootJVM path):
+7) confirm JVM build was successful, the output of `/root/openj9-openjdk-jdk8/build/linux-x86_64-normal-server-release/images/j2sdk-image/bin/java -version` should look similar to this (after aliasing step we can do `java -version` but should check first that it worked before aliasing otherwise we might change a required bootJVM path).
+The timestamp related portions will be different but version type portions should look identical.
     ```
     openjdk version "1.8.0_252-internal"
     OpenJDK Runtime Environment (build 1.8.0_252-internal-_2020_11_23_22_29-b00)